Thai Airways International Flight 261: Accident

 At 18:42 local time, the runway was sighted and the pilots attempted to land the aircraft.
 They then decided to go-around for a second approach.
 The flight was cleared for its second landing attempt.
 This time, however, the pilots could not see the runway and opted for another go-around.

 At 19:05 local time, the flight crews were informed of the weather in the area, which the crew members acknowledged.
-The weather had deteriorated, the visibility decreased from 1,500 to 1,000 m which was now less than allowed for the type of non precision approach in use.
-The pilots informed the passengers of the deteriorating weather conditions and announced that they would attempt another landing for the third time and stated that if they failed again they would divert back to Bangkok.
+The weather had deteriorated, the visibility decreased from 1,500 to 1,000 m which was now less than allowed for the type of non-precision approach in use.
+The pilots informed the passengers of the deteriorating weather conditions and announced that they would attempt another landing for the third time and if they failed again they would divert back to Bangkok.

 During the go-around, the angle of attack of the aircraft gradually increased from 18 degrees to 48 degrees.
 The speed of the aircraft began to decay and the aircraft began to shake.
-It entered a aerodynamic stall.
+It entered an aerodynamic stall.
 As it began to shake, surviving flight attendants recounted that passengers began to scream and jump out of their seats, with luggage reportedly "flying around everywhere".

 The Airbus A310 crashed into swampy ground near a flooded rubber plantation and exploded, bursting into flames.
 The crash site was located 700 m from the runway.
 Many of the occupants were drowned by the waist-deep water, while the remaining survivors had to crawl to escape from the wreckage.
 Local residents immediately rushed to the crash site to rescue the survivors.
 Search and rescue operation was hampered by the location of the crash, which was in a swamp.
 Rescuers reported that most of the survivors were seated at the front portion of the aircraft.

 More than 400 soldiers and police were deployed to assist in the rescue operation.
 By 12 December, rescuers had managed to retrieve 100 bodies from the crash site.
 Depletion of emergency resources caused the set up of a makeshift morgue at the airport.
 The bodies were laid in the main lobby and body bags were opened to give relatives identification access, but many of the bodies were burnt beyond recognition, causing difficulties in the identification process.
 Identification of the victims was also hampered by the fact that passengers were not required to fill a next of kin form for a domestic flight.

 Search operations were suspended on 13 December after the last victim was recovered.
 In total, 101 passengers and crew, including both the pilot and the co-pilot, were killed in the crash.
 Forty-five people survived, with 30 people suffering serious injuries.
 Among the survivors were 12 foreigners (three Australians, three Japanese, three Germans, two Israelis, one Briton) and Thai actor and singer Ruangsak Loychusak.
 Siriwan, the sister of Thai Minister of Transport and Communications of Thailand Suthep Thaugsuban, and Thawat Wichaidit, a Member of Parliament from Surat Thani, were among those killed.